Chen Yun: Legacy

 Although Chen opposed the Mao regime and opposed some of Deng's later policies, Chen was still widely respected as one of the leading elders of the Chinese Communist Party.
 During the Cultural Revolution, Chen was able to escape political persecution, especially in Mao's time, as he carefully avoided challenging the top leadership too much.
 Whatever the wisdom of his substantive positions, Chen consistently appeared to act on principle rather than for personal advantage, and retained his influence in the party throughout the Mao and Deng eras.

+In June 2025, CCP General Secretary Xi Jinping held a meeting to commemorate the 120th anniversary of Chen Yun's birth.
+He called Chen a "great proletarian revolutionary and statesman", saying he was "one of the founding figures of the country’s socialist economy" and a "key member" of the first and second generation of leaders.
+Xi continued by saying Chen had "firm ideals and beliefs, strong party principles, pragmatic style" and a "diligent learning spirit", which he described as "noble qualities of communists" to be studied by all CCP members.
+Xi said that "When the party’s cause encountered difficulties, [Chen] always kept a cool mind, and offered unique insights and effective solutions to problems based on thorough considerations".
+He called on CCP members to learn from Chen's experiences regarding China's first five-year plan, fighting corruption and to "seek truth from facts".

-His eldest son, Chen Yuan, is the founding Governor of the China Development Bank and the former Vice Chairman of the National Committee of the Chinese People's Political Consultative Conference.
+Chen's eldest son, Chen Yuan, is the founding Governor of the China Development Bank and the former Vice Chairman of the National Committee of the Chinese People's Political Consultative Conference.

-On Mao Zedong

-Chen Yun was one of the top leaders under Mao Zedong.
-He is known for his realistic assessments on Mao's policies and Maoism, as exemplified by his quotes on Mao.